proximity/php-static-file-serve/docs/README.md

 Then, set up this app in a folder that is accessible by web.
 Ideally the php folder should be configured as the 'public_html' directory.
+Copy config.sample.php to config.php and adjust settings as needed.

 ### Apache < 2.4
 If you use AllowOverride, everything should work automatically.
 If you